Understanding Enzyme Reaction Rates

 Katal (kat)

-The SI unit of catalytic activity, equal to one mole of product formed per second.
+The SI unit of enzymatic activity, defined as the amount of enzyme that catalyzes one mole of substrate per second.

-Enzyme unit (U)
+Enzyme Unit (U)

-Practical Applications
+Applications

-Pharmaceutical development
+- Pharmaceutical drug development

 Michaelis-Menten Equation